Deserts of Pakistan:

 - Prolonged dry spells in deserts worsen drought conditions and make drought conditions worse in surrounding regions.

-- Uncontrolled deforestation and climate change are increasing the risk of desertification, threatening fertile lands near desert borders.
+- Uncontrolled deforestation and climate change are exacerbating the risk of desertification, which threatens fertile lands near desert borders.

 - Prolonged dry spells in deserts worsen drought conditions and make drought conditions worse in surrounding regions.